tyfyakov21/react-native-size-class/README.md

 # `react-native-size-class`

-React Native library that allows you to get an information about size class changes on device.
+React Native library that allows you to get an information about [size class changes on device](https://bignerdranch.com/blog/designing-for-size-classes-in-ios/#:~:text=In%20iOS%2C%20Size%20Classes%20are,and%20hC%20(Compact%20height).).

 ## Getting started